grongierisc/formation-template/README.md

         return self.SendRequestSync(self.Target,request)
 ```
-OnProcessInpout this service will simply tranfer the request to the Router.
+OnProcessInput this service will simply tranfer the request to the Router.

-To create a REST service, we will need Flask to create an API that will manage the `get`and `post` function:
+To create a REST service, we will need Flask to create an API that will manage the `get` and `post` function:
 We need to create a new file as `python/app.py`:
 WIP
 ```python